willghatch/zsh-megaprompt/README.md

 Issues
 ------

-This prompt is known to act funny if not used with zsh version 5.
+This was written primarily for zsh version 5.
+With version 4.3.17 (currently in debian stable) it works fine except that the keymap indicator doesn't initialize properly until after the first command or keymap change.